Business and Economics

 Attain a level of competence sufficient to succeed in advanced business and economics courses for which these courses are prerequisites.

-Transfer these courses successfully to appropriate baccalaureate programs or stay at Cottey College and experience the four-year bachelor's degree in International Relations and Business with a study abroad component.
+Transfer these courses successfully to appropriate baccalaureate programs or stay at Cottey College and experience the four-year bachelor's degree in Business Administration-Management or International Business with a study abroad component.